How does Rest Less make money

 10. Finland

-Icy, enigmatic Finland holds its position as the world’s happiest country for eight years running.
+Icy, enigmatic Finland held its position as the world’s happiest country for eight years running in 2025, and so far this year, it remains in top place.
 With low crime rates, a strong democracy, and high levels of public trust in its institutions, it’s easy to see why.

 Finland is the third most sparsely populated country in Europe, so if you’re one for long, snow-dusted hikes, you can go for miles without seeing a soul – excluding the odd moose or reindeer, of course.

 History lovers might also like to discover the Suomenlinna Sea Fortress.
-This UNESCO World Heritage Site has a construction dating back to the mid-18th Century and spans six separate islands.
+This UNESCO World Heritage Site was built back in the mid-18th Century and spans six separate islands.

 And, if you’re visiting in October, you can explore the Helsinki Baltic Herring Market.
 Held since 1743, it mixes Finland’s oldest traditions with iconic street food like Kuuma Koira (a Finnish-style hot dog).